Engineering Graduate Degree Programs in Alberta

 Interested in a shorter term education in engineering?
 Engineering graduate certificates may take around a year to complete and usually focus on a few courses centered around a specific theme.
 This can add onto your knowledge base, provide specific skills about one area to enhance your overall proficiency and round out your resume.

 Many engineering graduate programs offer students the opportunity either to earn their degree the traditional way and take classes on campus, or take the same courses through distance learning.
 Online Engineering degrees may also be blended with some on campus requirements, and these hybrid engineering programs are both flexible and low residency.
-Since any program format can be convenient to the appropriate student, search for Graduate Engineering Degrees based on ‘campus’, ‘online’ or ‘hybrid’ to yield different results.
-You can also search for grad schools and programs by city, state or country.

 Whether you are more inclined to attend graduate school for engineering or earn an online engineering degree, search for an accredited school.
 ABET is the accreditation agency for programs in applied science, computing, engineering and engineering technology[vi].